-Dr. Summers grew up on the west side of Wichita where she was raised with dogs, cats, goats, chickens, and peacocks!
+Dr. Summers grew up on the west side of Wichita where she was raised with dogs, cats, goats, chickens, and even peacocks!
 She always knew that she had an interest and love for animals; however, it is her strong desire to help others through their pets that motivated her to become a veterinarian.

 Dr. Summers established Prairie Ridge Animal Hospital in March of 2014.
-Her special interests include soft tissue surgery and ophthalmology.
-However, her passion is internal medicine because she loves the challenge of trying to figure out intriguing cases.
+Her special interests include soft tissue surgery and ophthalmology; however, her passion is internal medicine because she loves the challenge of trying to figure out intriguing cases.

 Dr. Bruce grew up in Eugene, Oregon.
 She has never lived outside of Oregon or Washington.
-Her family had one calico cat (Ginger) and a menagerie of small mammals (gerbils, rats, and a hedgehog) along with parakeets and later canaries.
+Her family had one calico cat (Ginger), and a menagerie of small mammals (gerbils, rats, and a hedgehog) along with parakeets and canaries.
 When Dr. Bruce was in high school, her family finally got a dog (Rosie the Dalmatian) who lived to be 16 years old!

 Prior to applying to veterinary school, Dr. Bruce worked in two different small animal clinics in Seattle and an emergency clinic in Eugene.
 She enjoyed working with clients to help their pets enjoy the best life possible.